-- Article 2 (1) The provisions of Article 4, paragraphs (4) and (5) of the Consumer Contract Act as amended by this Act (hereinafter referred to as the "New Act") (limited to the part pertaining to item (iii)) (including as applied mutatis mutandis pursuant to Article 5, paragraph (1) of the New Act), do not apply to the manifestation of an intention to be bound by the offer of a consumer contract or by the acceptance of such an offer if that intention is manifested before this Act comes into effect. - (2) Notwithstanding the provisions of Article 7, paragraph (1) of the New Act, the provisions then in force remain applicable to the right to rescind the manifestation of an intention to be bound by the offer of a consumer contract or by the acceptance of such an offer if that intention is manifested before this Act comes into effect.

-- (3) Notwithstanding the provisions of Article 8, paragraph (1), items (iii) and (iv) of the New Act, the provisions then in force remain applicable to the clauses of consumer contracts that have been entered into before this Act comes into effect. - (4) The provisions of Article 8-2 of the New Act does not apply to the clauses of consumer contracts that have been concluded before this Act comes into effect.

-Article 3 The provisions of Article 6-2 of the Consumer Contract Act following its amendment under the provisions set forth in Article 1, item (ii) of the Supplementary Provisions do not apply to a consumer's obligation to refund any payment received if that payment is received in performance of an obligation under the consumer contract before the provisions set forth in that item come into effect.
+- Article 2 (1) The provisions of Article 4, paragraphs (4) and (5) of the Consumer Contract Act as amended by this Act (hereinafter referred to as the "New Act") (limited to the part pertaining to item (iii)) (including as applied mutatis mutandis pursuant to Article 5, paragraph (1) of the New Act), do not apply to the offer or acceptance of the offer of a consumer contract if made before this Act comes into effect. - (2) Notwithstanding the provisions of Article 7, paragraph (1) of the New Act, the provisions then in force remain applicable to the right to rescind an offer or acceptance of an offer in a consumer contract if that intention is manifested before this Act comes into effect. - (3) Notwithstanding the provisions of Article 8, paragraph (1), items (iii) and (iv) of the New Act, the provisions then in force remain applicable to the clauses of consumer contracts that have been entered into before this Act comes into effect. - (4) The provisions of Article 8-2 of the New Act do not apply to the clauses of consumer contracts that have been concluded before this Act comes into effect. - Article 3 The provisions of Article 6-2 of the Consumer Contract Act following its amendment under the provisions set forth in Article 1, item (ii) of the Supplementary Provisions do not apply to a consumer's obligation to refund any payment received if that payment is received in performance of an obligation under the consumer contract before the provisions set forth in that item come into effect.

-Article 4 Beyond what are provided for in the preceding two Articles, Cabinet Order prescribes the necessary transitional measures for the enforcement of this Act.
+Article 4 In addition to what are provided for in the preceding two Articles, Cabinet Order prescribes the necessary transitional measures for effectuating this Act.